Transforming Juvenile Probation

 • Establish collaborative and inclusive work groups or committees to ensure progress and forward movement.

-• Designate a lead point person or coordinator to work with the assigned Casey team leader and facilitate ongoing connections with site leaders, including community partners.
+• Designate a lead point person or coordinator to work with the assigned TA team leader and facilitate ongoing connections with site leaders, including community partners.

-• Work with the Casey consultant team to participate in and inform convenings, virtual sessions, and/or on-site activities designed to launch, education, and broaden engagement and partnerships within the jurisdiction to promote ongoing probation transformation efforts.
+• Work with the TA team to participate in and inform convenings, virtual sessions, and/or on-site activities designed to launch, education, and broaden engagement and partnerships within the jurisdiction to promote ongoing probation transformation efforts.

-• Participate in periodic cross-site calls to assist in forming a peer-to-peer learning network across jurisdictions.
+• Participate in cross-site calls bi-annually to assist in forming a peer-to-peer learning network across jurisdictions.

-• Submit baseline and ongoing annual performance measure data to capture changes in referrals, diversion, formal filings, probation, placement, and institutional detention and commitments.
+• Submit baseline and ongoing annual performance measure data to the Pro-Data dashboard to capture changes in referrals, diversion, formal filings, probation, placement and institutional detention and commitments.

-The intensive, specialized TA will support sites as they implement well-designed, innovative ideas contributing to national probation transformation reform efforts:
+The intensive, specialized TA will support sites as they implement well-designed, innovative ideas contributing to the national probation transformation reform effort, which may include:

 • Creating a community-led diversion continuum